They thought they bought Obamacare plans. What they got wasn't insurance

 The Better Business Bureau gives Jericho Share an F rating, its lowest, and its website shows more than 100 complaints filed in less than a year.
 Texas Department of Insurance documents show two complaints, from February and March, about Jericho Share.
 The department responded to both by saying it regulates insurance, which ministries are not, and forwarding them to the state attorney general's office.
 The attorney general's office did not respond to KHN's questions about the status of the complaints.

-John Oxendine, a lawyer who was elected four times as Georgia's insurance commissioner and who ran for governor as a Republican in 2010, responded to KHN's inquiries made to Jericho Share.
-If memberships are being sold to consumers in misleading ways, "that's a good way for a broker to get fired," he said.
+John Oxendine, a lawyer who was elected four times as Georgia's insurance commissioner, responded to KHN's inquiries made to Jericho Share.
+He is facing federal charges of conspiracy to commit health care fraud that he said are unrelated to Jericho Share.
+He denied any wrongdoing.
+If Jericho Share memberships are being sold to consumers in misleading ways, "that's a good way for a broker to get fired," he said.

 "Jericho Share does not tolerate any type of misrepresentation or unethical conduct on the part of its programs," according to a statement sent through Oxendine.
 "Whenever we become aware of inappropriate conduct, we take appropriate action to remedy the situation."